Gary Blauman: Plot

-Barney does not want him there either, as Blauman once stole four of Barney's fries at MacLaren's, including the accidental curly.
-Billy Zabka and James come in; Zabka wants him there, because Blauman appreciates his poetry, but James does not, as his affair with Blauman caused him to divorce his husband, Tom.
-Upon hearing this, Ted changes his mind, realizing Blauman was gay and actually competing with the girl for Ted's attention rather than competing with Ted for the girl’s attention.
+Barney does not want Blauman there either, as Blauman once stole four of Barney's fries at MacLaren's, including the accidental curly.
+Billy Zabka and James come in; Zabka wants him there, because Blauman appreciates his poetry, but James does not, as his affair with Blauman caused his husband Tom to leave him.
+Upon hearing this, Ted changes his mind, realizing that Blauman is gay and that he actually wanted to woo Ted at the party.

 Marshall ultimately makes the tie-breaking vote: Blauman stays because Robin wants him to, as she is the bride and has final say over any decision.
-Barney then admits he already told Blauman to leave, forcing the gang to go after him.

-The Mother cuts off the story again when they reach her building.
-After exchanging goodbyes, Ted walks away as Future Ted says he did not make the mistake he made eight years earlier during his first date with Robin, when he prematurely said he loved her.
-Much to Ted's relief, the Mother calls him back and asks him to finish the story.

-In the present, the gang finds Blauman as he is about to drive away, leading Ted to realize he must hold on to the people that matter most to him, as they could instantly disappear from his life.
-Future Ted reveals the fates of many acquaintances he and his friends had met in his stories.
-Then Blauman returns and apologises, saying he does not want to miss the wedding.
-After finishing his story, Ted and the Mother have their first kiss, and decide to walk around the city some more.
+Barney then admits that he already told Blauman to leave.
+The gang finds Blauman as he is about to drive away, leading Ted to realize that he must hold on to the people that matter most to him, as they could instantly disappear from his life.
+Future Ted reveals the fates of many acquaintances he and his friends had met in his stories, and adds that James and Tom eventually got back together.
+Blauman returns and apologizes, agreeing to attend the wedding.

+While Ted is telling the story, The Mother stops him momentarily after spotting her ex-boyfriend in the distance.
+She tells Ted she recently had a bad breakup and is not ready to date, but wants him to finish the story.
+Later, the Mother cuts off the story again when they reach her building.
+They exchange goodbyes, but the Mother quickly calls Ted back and asks him to finish the story, much to his relief.
+After Ted finishes the story, he and the Mother have their first kiss, and decide to walk around the city some more.